The Object Network is a "freedom space" for people who don't like being told what to do

 The Object Network builds freedom and empowerment for ordinary people right into its

-Links allow us to grasp our objects, embed them and share them.
-We can share any object
+that allow us to grasp them.
+We can share any objects we see using their links.
+We get

-together.
-We get to decide ourselves how they are organised and linked together.
+to decide ourselves how objects are organised and linked together.
+We can easily wire

-The Object Network can thereby form a seamless cyberspace of all our interactive,
+can thereby form a seamless cyberspace of all our interactive, interlinked data, private

 Find out more